Donald Gow, Sr. Memorial Scholarship Fund

 It is through our members, supporters, and sponsors like you that we are able to offer scholarships to deserving individuals for essential training, so thank you in advance.

-For 2019, ICISF & the Gow Family has chosen to award scholarships to the Annapolis Fire Department to attend courses at the 15th World Congress.
+In 2019, ICISF & the Gow Family has chosen to award scholarships to the Baltimore County Police Department to attend courses at the upcoming Baltimore, MD Regional Training.
 Congrats to the scholarship recipients!

 The International Critical Incident Stress Foundation offers a yearly scholarship to participants in the name of Donald F. Gow, Sr. In itself, this begs the question – who is Donald Gow and why does he have a scholarship named for him?